Andresmup/github-foundations/02_GITHUB_CLI/Readme.md

 ## LOGIN
 We have to login using the CLI, to authenticated the user it can be done via ssh or token.

+> [!NOTE]
+> To perform all the actions wanted make sure the (PAT) token has the permissions required or instead use SSH.

+This command will open the menu for login.
 ```sh
 gh auth login
 ```

 ## REPO
-Using the CLI tool actions on the repositories can be done
+Using the CLI tool actions on the repositories can be done, this are the most usefull.

 ### List
 To see a list with all the repositories use: